-One of the biggest advantages of digitised procure-to-pay solutions is the visibility and ease of communication between your organisation and your suppliers – capturing all the data and processes, means that you are all on the same page.
-However, not all suppliers may be as enthusiastic to embrace a digitised P2P solution, especially if they’ve experienced integration issues or a lack of training/support with other buyers that they work with.
+One of the biggest advantages of digitized procure-to-pay solutions is the visibility and ease of communication between your organization and your suppliers – capturing all the data and processes, means that you are all on the same page.
+However, not all suppliers may be as enthusiastic to embrace a digitized P2P solution, especially if they’ve experienced integration issues or a lack of training/support with other buyers that they work with.

 This procure-to-pay risk during project implementation sets the tone for the trust and relationship between you and your suppliers.
 Even in a mature world that generally embraces digital commerce, suppliers are being asked to conform to a variety of ways of trading electronically.
 While it is relatively easy to encourage a supplier to accept a purchase order in any format, telling them how to send invoices to you may not be as easy.
 If they still send paper invoices, there's not a great deal you can do to stop it, so it’s important that the P2P vendor you choose accepts many invoice formats to accommodate all supplier formats and encourage positive supplier relationships.

 In addition to external adoption, beware of internal pushback to change.
 Change management isn’t easy and people’s reluctance to adapt should be addressed throughout the transformation journey.
 What can you learn from user hesitation?
 Can their hesitation be resolved with better communication and/or additional training?
 Often, reluctance to change connects directly to old, embedded behaviors that are not just habits, but concealed poor practices that likely can be solved with the right solution.